 Over the course of each 12-week dance session, volunteer participants are invited to participate in a series of exercises and activities.

-The main objective of the study project is to study how dance is able to seemingly bypass the neurodegeneration occurring in the PD brain and potentially facilitate improvement in movement in those with PD.
-NBS welcomes people with Parkinson's disease to participate in the program and research study.
+The main objective of the study project is to study how dance affects the brains of participants with PD.
+NBS welcomes people with PD to participate in the program and research study.
 All classes are held at NBS in downtown Toronto and taught by NBS Artistic staff.
 Interested applicants are asked to speak with their medical provider before registering.